 Equally disturbing is the hate campaign conducted against religious minorities such as Muslims and Christians.
-The organizations responsible for attacks against Islamic and Christian places of worship operate in a climate of impunity with the sanction of powerful individuals in the upper echelons of the Defence establishment.
+The organizations responsible for attacks against Islamic and Christian places of worship operate in a climate of impunity with the sanction of some powerful individuals in the upper echelons of the ruling establishment.

 Against that backdrop a communal conflagration cannot be ruled out decisively.
 Neo-fascism and pseudo-nationalim require the discovery of new enemies constantly.

 After the Holocaust of the Hitlerian era and its impact on the European Collective psyche, few would have expected fascism or neo Nazism to resurface.
-Yet many European Nations including Germany are experiencing it now.
+Yet many European Nations including Germany,France.Austria and Netherlands are experiencing it now.